ttronas/bsm2-python/CONTRIBUTING.md

 build and serve them using [hatch] with `hatch run docs:build` and `hatch run docs:serve`, respectively.

+### Documentation setup on local machines (windows)

+If you want to improve the documentation of this project on your local machine, there are a few setup-steps before you can begin.
+In order to use [mkdocs] you have to:

+ 1. Install the [GTK-Package]:

+    - Download and install [MSYS2].

+    - Start the MSYS2-Shell

+    - Install the GTK4-Package:

+    ```console
+    pacman -S mingw-w64-x86_64-gtk4
+    ```

+    - Install the compiler for Python:

+    ```console
+    pacman -S mingw-w64-x86_64-python-gobject
+    ```

+ 2. Add the MSYS2 path to the Environment Variables:

+    - Add the path `C:\msys64\mingw64\bin` to your Environment Variables.

+    - To do this, go to the Control Panel and open "System and Security" > "System" > "Advanced System Settings".

+    - Click on "Environment Variables" and edit the `PATH` variable by adding the path `C:\msys64\mingw64\bin`.

 ## Code Contributions

 ### Submit an issue